-Option Description To email the results list While viewing your results list, select the documents you want to email or don't select any documents to email the first 250 results in your list.
+Option Description To email the results list While viewing your results list, select the documents or specific results you want to email, or don't select any documents to email up to 250 of the top 1,000 results from your list.
 To email a single document While viewing the results list, open the specific document you want to email.

-2. Click the delivery icon drop-down list in the delivery toolbar.
+- 2. Click the delivery icon drop-down list in the delivery toolbar.
 (Which icon appears depends on the last type of delivery you performed.)
-A drop-down list of options appears.

-3. Choose Email (IMD) from the list of options.

-4. Complete the email form and select Email.
+A drop-down list of options appears. - 3.
+Choose Email () from the list of options. - 4.
+Complete the email form and select Email.
 For detailed information about completing the form, see email documents page.